zhmcclient/zhmc-ansible-modules/docs/development.rst

 11. Tag the version:

-    Important: This is the basis on which 'pbr' determines the package version.
-The tag string must be exactly the version string ``M.N.U``.

     Create a tag for the new version and push the tag addition upstream:

     .. code-block:: text